pathum-kalhan/pathum-kalhan/README.md

-### Hi there 👋

-- ⚡ 4+ years of applicable industry expreince in full-stack development.
-- 🔥 Good at JavaScript, React.js, Vue.js, Node.js, Express.js, MySQL and mongoDB.
-- 👨‍🏭 Worked in Education,Finance, Food industry, E-commerce and ERP domains.
-- ❤️ Passionate to work with [anything].js / cutting edge.
+Senior/Lead Software Engineer with 7 years of experience in creating solutions using JavaScript, TypeScript, React.js, and Next.js, primarily in product-based companies.